 Analyse and enhance how Members and Non-Members use the Platform.

 Sharing content, offers, or other information we think Users will like.

 Personalising parts of the Platform to your tastes, for example, emails or information.

 Provide personalised and relevant advertising based on your interests and preferences, for example, a brand you like getting discounts from.

 Administer sweepstakes or giveaways, contests, polls, surveys, and events in which you may have chosen to participate in.

 To evaluate technical issues and develop or update the Platform.

 To detect unauthorised usage of the Platform or Services.

 We also use data for business, regulatory and legal purposes, like verifying student status, responding to customer service team correspondence, and getting in touch if we need to tell you about something, like a change to our policies or issues with a service.

-Here at Student Saviour, we promise to respect your personal data as if it was our own and to handle it in a safe and responsible way.
+At Student Saviour we promise to respect your personal data as if it was our own, and to handle it in a safe and responsible way.
 We are committed to ensuring that your information is secure.